cbg-ethz/V-pipe/README.md

 V-pipe expects the input samples to be organized in a [two-level](config/README.md#samples) directory hierarchy, and the sequencing reads must be provided in a sub-folder named `raw_data`.
 Further details can be found on the [website](https://cbg-ethz.github.io/V-pipe/usage/).
+Check the utils subdirectory for [mass-importers tools](utils/README.md#samples-mass-importers) that can assist you in generating this hierarchy.

 We provide [virus-specific base configuration files](config/README.md#virus-base-config) which contain handy defaults for, e.g., HIV and SARS-CoV-2.
 Set the virus in the general section of the configuration file: